-Backup and Restore

-The Fedora 4 Backup capability allows a user, such as the repository manager, make a REST call to have the repository binaries and metadata exported to the local file system.
+- Backup and Restore The Fedora 4 Backup capability allows a user, such as the repository manager, make a REST call to have the repository binaries and metadata exported to the local file system.
 Inversely, the Restore capability allows a user to make a REST call to have the repository restored from the contents of a previous Backup operation.
-In addition, with the default configuration, files are stored on disk named according to their SHA1 digest, so a filesystem backup approach can also be used.
+In addition, with the default configuration, files are stored on disk named according to their SHA1 digest, so a filesystem backup approach can also be used. - Clustering To support horizontal scalability use cases as well as geographic distribution, Fedora 4 can be configured as a cluster of application servers. - The available clustering configuration options cater to different use cases and systems.
+Consult the adminstrator's page on clustering for details.

-External Search

-To support the differing needs for sophisticated, rich searching, Fedora 4 comes with a standard mechanism and integration point for indexing content in an external service.
-This could be a general search service such as Apache Solr or a standalone triplestore such as Sesame or Fuseki.
+External Search To support the differing needs for sophisticated, rich searching, Fedora 4 comes with a standard mechanism and integration point for indexing content in an external service.
+This could be a general search service such as Apache Solr or a standalone triplestore such as Sesame or Fuseki. - External Triplestore RDF support is a core feature of Fedora 4, used as the primary data format for the REST API.

-External Triplestore

-RDF support is a core feature of Fedora 4, used as the primary data format for the REST API.
 A triplestore is not bundled into the repository itself.
 Instead, Fedora 4 sends events when the repository is updated, and the Indexer copies RDF from the repository to an external triplestore to keep it in sync with the repository.
-This pattern, which is also used for search functionality for the same reasons, allows maximum flexibility about what triplestore to use, and removes the overhead of keep
+This pattern, which is also used for search functionality for the same reasons, allows maximum flexibility about what triplestore to use, and removes the overhead of keeping the triplestore in sync from the core repository functionality. - Filesystem Federation Fedora 4 has the ability to expose external content, as if it were a part of the repository.

-Filesystem Federation

-Fedora 4 has the ability to expose external content, as if it were a part of the repository.
 Federation may be useful for migrating content into Fedora 4 or serving large files already on disk.
+Modeshape's federation overview provides more background on how federation works and the underlying concepts.